 This homemade potato bread recipe makes a pillowy soft loaf that’s perfect for slicing.
 It stays soft and fresh for days; make a loaf or two over the weekend and you’ll have fresh sandwich bread all week.

 Homemade bread is a wonderful place to start in moving away from consumption and towards production.
 In preparing this staple at home you can control ingredients, avoid plastic packaging, and enjoy that incredible aroma that will permeate your home.
-Whether you want a sandwich loaf or a dinner roll to go with your soup, homemade bread has no store-bought equivalent.

 5 Easy Steps to Transform Your Pantry!